pettazz/pettazz.com/_posts/2024-01-01-year-of-stuff-2.md

 ## 2024

 It's still my website and my aribtrary bullshit, so the "rules" such as they are are not exactly set in stone.
 It's going to be more vibes-based this year, and that's fine!
 I'm not sure yet whether I'll try to do another tracker situation or just do a blag post retrospective for each of these things, but either way here's hoping this time next year I'm doing a post about what a wild success this all was and how cool I feel for having done it.

+Since I didn't decide to do this until about 60% of the way through January (despite what the published date on this post might say), January's project is a little bit of a cop out, but will come in handy for the rest of the year.
+I've set up a [Projects Page](/projects/) and finally wrote up one for the biggest I've worked on in a while.
+I'll make a point to post about the 2024 projects here when they're finished.
+{: .notice .author-note}

 Header photo by <a href="https://unsplash.com/@eyestetix?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Eyestetix Studio</a> on <a href="https://unsplash.com/photos/a-dark-background-with-the-numbers-2012-and-a-reflection-on-the-floor-TLPcOg-fnSI?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>
 {: .notice}